Brian Hoyer: 2011 season

 Although the Patriots drafted quarterback Ryan Mallett in the draft over the summer, Hoyer retained his role as Brady's primary backup.
-In the preseason, he threw for 296 yards on 25-of-42 passes with one touchdown and no interceptions.

 Hoyer saw only limited action during the 2011 season; his only pass attempt was the Patriots' final attempt of the 2011 regular season.
 The pass, which head coach Bill Belichick asked offensive coordinator Bill O'Brien to call, was a 22-yard pass to tight end Rob Gronkowski to give Gronkowski the NFL record for receiving yards in a season by a tight end.
 In the playoffs, the Patriots defeated the Denver Broncos in the Divisional Round and the Baltimore Ravens in the AFC Championship Game to reach Super Bowl XLVI.
-The Patriots went on to lose 21–17 to the New York Giants.
+The Patriots went on to lose 21–17 to the Giants.

 On August 31, 2012, during final cuts, Hoyer was released by the Patriots.
 He practiced with Saint Ignatius players while hoping for another team to sign him.

 Pittsburgh Steelers

 On November 20, 2012, Hoyer signed with the Pittsburgh Steelers after injuries to starting quarterback Ben Roethlisberger and backup Byron Leftwich within a week of each other.
-Hoyer served as the backup to Charlie Batch in Weeks 12 and 13 against the Cleveland Browns and Baltimore Ravens respectively.
+Hoyer served as the backup to Charlie Batch in Weeks 12 and 13 against the Browns and Ravens respectively.
 He was released by the team on December 8, 2012.
-As of 2022, the Steelers are Hoyer's only team that did not start him.
+As of 2023, the Steelers are Hoyer's only team that did not start him.